-Urbanization and the construction of dams along the creek blocked the steelhead from migrating to more suitable spawning areas.
+Urbanization and the construction of dams blocked the steelhead from migrating to spawning areas.
 As a result, the trout have been absent from Alameda Creek for decades.

 Miller welcomes the steelhead back to Fremont.

 "Residents along Stonybrook and Sinbad creeks could literally see steelhead and salmon spawning in their backyard creeks within a few years," Miller said.